ernesto-sun/EXA/README.md

 * Function Code
 * Data itself
 * Database Language
-* Semantic language
+* Semantic Language
 * Transfer Protocol
 * Machine Language
 * Pseudocode

 This is possible because "Code is Data" and "Data is Code".
+Because complex things don't have to be complicated.

 Small languages are great to handle big data.